 Today was an amazing day for me and the first time I felt “at home” in South Carolina, all because of the wonderful women that I met at Brookgreen Park, who are carrying on the arts and traditions of my paternal grandmother’s “Geechee” Gullah people.

 I was at the park with my family, a surprise day for my granddaughter, as part of her birthday celebrations.
 As we entered the park and I saw the beautiful, vibrant yet calming old trees, I could feel my blood pressure begin to drop.
 Trees have a very special place in my heart and soul, and the clearcutting that has surrounded us as housing that is gentrifying the area and making it unaffordable for locals, has hurt my heart and made me disgusted by the government that allows it in the name of “revenue” and “employment” with little concern for the environment, the long term impact on local constituents, or the depletion of local cultures.
 That the beauty and culture that attracts people are being undermined and destroyed in the process of “development” and (shudder) “progress.”

 So this gorgeous haven lifted my spirits as we entered and made our way towards the scarecrow making, pumpkin decorating, and crafts we’d brought Olivia there to enjoy.

+As we were passing the gift shop, there were local artisans with their beautiful hand made wares.
 Virginia “Genya” Watson stopped me as I admired her work, and bowed in respect, stating that she felt my spirit and knew I’d been through many journeys in life.
 She and her young helper were warm in ways that brought me home to some of the sweetest moments of my childhood.
 And the beauty of the dolls was stunning!